rancher/docs/content/rancher/v2.x/en/logging/v2.5/_index.md

 ### Examples

-Let's say you wanted to send all logs in your cluster to an elasticsearch cluster.
+**Cluster Output to ElasticSearch:** Let's say you wanted to send all logs in your cluster to an `elasticsearch` cluster.
+First, we create a cluster output.

-First lets create our cluster output:
 ```yaml
 apiVersion: logging.banzaicloud.io/v1beta1
 kind: ClusterOutput